yairm210/kotlin-ir-explorer/README.md

 ![Example mermaid graph](docs/mermaid-graph-example.png)

-Visualize Kotlin IR (Intermediate Representation) as a Mermaid graph.
+Visualize Kotlin IR (Intermediate Representation) as a Mermaid graph, for use in Kotlin Compiler Plugin development

 ## How?